confluentinc/ksql/docs/how-to-guides/use-a-custom-timestamp-column.md

 );
 ```

-Insert some events into `s1`, setting the `ts` column to dates that are not "now".
+Insert some rows into `s1`, setting the `ts` column to dates that are not "now".

 ```sql
 INSERT INTO s1 (